Over 50’s Lending

 Repayment mortgage

 This is just like an interest only mortgage except there is no ‘term’.
-The mortgage can continue indefinitely, as long as the interest is paid every month, until the property is sold or the applicants pass away, at which point the lender will repossess the property in order to repay the mortgage.
-These are typically a bit more expensive than standard interest only mortgages due to the feature of the term having no end date.
+The mortgage can continue indefinitely, as long as the interest is paid every month, until the property is sold or the owner passes away.
+If the owner passes away, the property falls to the estate, at which point the beneficiaries can decide whether to keep it or sell it.
+This type of mortgage is typically a little more expensive than a standard interest only mortgage, quite often its only a small amount extra for a lot of extra benefits.
+You need to be over 50 to qualify for a ‘RIO’ mortgage.

 This is like interest only, except it isn’t.
-The lender charges interest, except you don’t have to pay it every month.
-Whilst this sounds great, every month it gets added to the mortgage meaning you pay interest upon interest!.
+The lender charges interest, you don’t have to pay it every month.
+Whilst this sounds great, every month it gets added to the mortgage meaning you pay interest upon interest.

 At Advantage FS we don’t provide advice on this type of mortgage.
-If we identify that this might be a viable option for you we will make you aware and recommend a trusted specialist where necessary.
+If we identify that this might be a suitable option for you, we will make you aware and recommend a trusted specialist where necessary.

 My current mortgage is ending and I need to replace it